About Our Team

 David and Kathleen have four married children, with 19 grandchildren.
 All their children, Lisa, Jordan, Megan and John were raised in missions and now reside in the United States.

-HI!
 We’re the Ila family.
 Geoff, Megan, Teira, Jamie, Shae and Tayne.
 Before joining SRFM officially since 2003 (and unofficially since 1998) we were with YWAM Papua New Guinea.
 We have been trained through YWAM to primarily work with children, teenage and family ministries.
-We got married in 1993and have travelled to and worked with young people in 16 different nations.
+We got married in 1993 and have travelled to and worked with young people in over 20 different nations.

-Megan and I are the leaders for Local Audience of One ministries here in Montrose.
+Megan and Geoff lead the Local Audience of One Ministry here in Montrose and also lead worship at the Wednesday Night Meatings.
 We run the Fall and Spring Local Ao1 programs.
 In the summer we are involved with our Ao1 International program.
-Megan and I also lead the worship ministry in SRFM.
+We lost Geoff’s Mum Clara who was also on staff of SRFM to cancer in 2016.

 Mary Lou Luttrell